Satirical descriptions of noteworthy traits and humorous quotes.

 Be like a tree — and leave.
 Interesting.
-Now I know what the real thing was before Coca-Cola was invented in 1886.
+Now I know what “the real thing” was before Coca-Cola was invented in 1886.

 Hmmm, that’s why Mom always told me to “man up” whenever I forgot to wash the dishes.
 Maybe I can get out of housechores if I take up boxing and ice hockey.
 Or… maybe playing Nintendo holds enough victory and defeat for me to “man up” for Mom.

 Oh, how wonderful to know this!
 Now I can ignore Mom’s nagging, go to my room, play Nintendo, and let my character do all the talking.

 One can achieve every kind of virtue in solitude, except character.
-I guess I’ll have to come out of my room, and go to the church potlucks more often, before I can impress the pastor and the deacons.
+I guess I’ll have to come out of my room and go to the church potlucks before I can impress the pastor and the deacons.

 That’s good, because I hate doing things just to impress others.
 It feels so fake.

-I can attract more attention and become more popular by signaling my virtues.
+Yes!
+I can attract more attention and become more popular by signaling my virtues!

 Look at me!
-I’m a holy virtue beacon!
+I’m a beacon of holy virtue!

-I’m so glad to know this.
-Thank God I can escape those consequences, because I’m not doing anything.
+It is comforting to know this.
+Thank God I can escape those horrible consequences, because I’m not doing anything.
 I can be satisfied with little consequence instead.